Plumsail/helpdesk-docs/Online/Configuration Guide/Ticket and contact forms customization.rst

    - You can customize only forms in the Tickets, Contacts, and Organizations lists by default.
    - If you want to customize other lists you need to `buy Plumsail Forms subscription <https://plumsail.com/forms/store/>`_.
    - You will see trial message in Plumsail Forms UI.
 It is because you don't have full subscription.
 You are still able to customize HelpDesk forms.
+   - Do not delete default JavaScript code - just extend it in the case of need.
+Otherwise, you will encounter a notification in HelpDesk forms that Forms trial has expired.
    - If you are using Plumsail HelpDesk 2.1.1 and earlier, please `use this documentation instead <deprecated/Ticket%20and%20contact%20forms%20customization%20(before%202.1.1).html>`_.

 .. contents:: Table of contents